MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-pol-fpi-sample.md

 		  - Return order
 		- End of day statements (X/Z report or Shift report)
   - Error handling:
-	- Basic error handling (i.e. retry is possible): printer not connected/not ready/not responding, printer out of paper, paper jam, etc.
+	- Retry fiscal registration when it's possible: printer not connected/not ready/not responding, printer out of paper, paper jam, etc.
+	- Postpone fiscal registration.
-    - Advanced error handling (i.e. retry is not possible): skipping fiscal registration or marking the transaction as registered manually, including info codes to capture the reason of failure and additional information.
+    - Skip fiscal registration or mark the transaction as registered, including info codes to capture the reason of failure and additional information.

 ## Design